Shivamkanse2104/Infosys-milestone/README.md

 Poobesh did you share new group MIT license url with sir?

 yeah it's in black bluish . i have used because it is like professional.
 Now I need to change the whole thing??

+as per what i remembered, sir asked someone to change the dark theme.Dont edit everything just change the background color to something light.And can you tell me what slides i need to explain during the today's presentation.